Interested in the Emory University Genetic Counseling Training Program?

 The Emory University School of Medicine Genetic Counseling Training Program was established in 2011.
-Our graduates receive a Master of Medical Science (MMSc) degree in Human Genetics and Genetic Counseling and are qualified to sit for the American Board of Genetic Counseling (ABGC) certification examination.
+Graduates earn a Master of Medical Sciences in Human Genetics and Genetic Counseling, and are qualified to sit for the American Board of Genetic Counseling (ABGC) certification examination.
+Our degree program meets the educational requirements for all states that require licensure.

 The Emory University Genetic Counseling Training Program is accredited by the Accreditation Council for Genetic Counseling (ACGC), located at 4400 College Blvd., Ste.
 220, Overland Park, KS 66211, 913-222-8668.